In this article

 E-commerce Payment Options for Online Businesses in Singapore

-With the growth of e-commerce, the most common methods of accepting credit card payments is either by utilizing a payment gateway account only (also known as a third-party merchant) or by using your own merchant account (which also requires a payment gateway account to process payments).
+With the growth of e-commerce, the most common method of accepting credit card payments is either using a payment gateway account (also known as a third-party merchant) or your own merchant account (which also requires a payment gateway account to process payments).

 Setting up a Merchant Account

-For instance, the merchant account provided by DBS and Standard Chartered banks as explained below.
+For instance, the merchant account provided by DBS and Standard Chartered banks is explained below.